EKGF/ekg-maturity/docs-fragments/pillar/data/data-governance/operating-model/use-cases.md

 !!! warn

     Work in progress.
-    Illustrate which kind of use cases could support the given Capability or Capability Area.
+    List examples of use cases that contribute to this capability, making the link to use cases in the catalog at [https://catalog.ekgf.org/use-case/](https://catalog.ekgf.org/use-case/)..